 - Best phone battery life: Longest-lasting smartphones

 - The best unlocked phones for those skipping carriers

-Of course, there's no such thing as a perfectly waterproof phone.
+Of course, even the best waterproof phones are completely immune to water damage.
 Every device on this list — and, indeed, every smartphone you can buy today that is considered water resistant — has some IP rating attached to it, that conveys a degree of ingress protection.
-The first digital in an IP rating with dust protection — a "6" means the phone is dust tight, which is standard these days — whereas the second pertains to liquids.
+The first digit in an IP rating with dust protection — a "6" means the phone is dust tight, which is standard these days — whereas the second pertains to liquids.
 You'll want to look for at least a "7" to connote water resistance.
 Anything below that might mean the device can withstand water sprays and splashes, but not immersion.

 What are the best waterproof phones?

-The latest models from Samsung and Google — from the Galaxy Note 20 Ultra and Galaxy S20 FE to the Pixel 4 and the new Pixel 5 — have been built to that 5-foot spec, which technically qualifies for IP68.
-(IP68 means submersion protection in more than 1 meter of water — the official depth can vary from phone to phone.
-IP67 is anything up to and including 1 meter.)
+The latest models from Samsung and Google — from the Galaxy S21 Ultra and Pixel 6 Pro — have been built to that 5-foot spec, which technically qualifies for IP68.
+That means submersion protection in more than 1 meter of water — the official depth can vary from phone to phone.
+IP67 is anything up to and including 1 meter.

 The best waterproof phones you can buy today

 Just as you'd hope from a phone as luxurious as the iPhone 13 Pro Max, it promises to keep your phone dry.
 With an IP68 water/dust resistance rating, Apple promises all its new phones, including the iPhone 13 Pro, iPhone 13 and iPhone 13 mini, will withstand submersion in 6 metres (about 20 feet) of water for up to 30 minutes.
 That should be plenty of time to retrieve your phone if you've dropped it.